Kathy Maister's Start Cooking

 1. How do I eat smarter?
 Meeting daily vitamin and mineral requirements will make doing your best much easier.
 Iron and B vitamins are especially important to maintaining the physical and mental energy necessary to study well.
 Iron-containing foods include red meat, cereals and spinach; one good meal idea is chili because it contains ground beef and kidney beans.
 Foods that contain B vitamins include whole-grains, wheat germ, eggs and nuts.
 Fish and soy are other foods that are said to help boost your brain by providing the nutrients it needs.

 2. Dude, chewable Vitamin C is not a meal.
 Dietary supplements are good, but real food is better.
-An orange contains not only Vitamin C, but fibre, phytochemicals, beta carotene and other minerals — so it can’t be replaced by a pill.
+An orange contains not only Vitamin C, but also fiber, beta carotene and other minerals — so it can’t be replaced by a pill.
 When you’re heading for the library, pack whole-food items like apples, bananas, clementines, carrot sticks or dried apricots.

 3. Eat at regular intervals.
 Eating regular meals helps keep nutrient and energy levels more stable, curbing the temptation of empty-calorie snacks in the vending machine.